Tejasri2006/cheer-up/README.md

 # Description

-This a task by perplexity.
+This is a task by perplexity.